Microchip-MPLAB-Harmony/csp_apps_pic32cm_le_ls/apps/tram/tram_with_security_features/readme.md

 [![MCHP](https://www.microchip.com/ResourcePackages/Microchip/assets/dist/images/logo.png)](https://www.microchip.com)

-# TrustRAM with Security Features demonstration
+# TRAM with Security Features demonstration

 This example application displays the TrustRAM content on a console which is refreshed every seconds.
 This example allows to experiment static and dynamic tamper detections coupled with a TrustRAM full erase.